cyverse-gis/data2science/README.md

 Secure Sockets Layer (SSL) Certificate is a file that encrypts data transfer between a browser and a server.
 This is what makes `http` into `https`.
 In the nginx config file (`/etc/nginx/sites-available/d2s.cyverse.org`), you need to specify the certitication file `/etc/pki/tls/certs/cyverse.pem` and the cyverse.key `/etc/pki/tls/private/cyverse.key`

 The ssl certificates were issued through Go Daddy and done by Cyverse DevOps guy Andy Edmonds.
+Cyverse cert will expire Nov.
+19 2025.
+New certs will be required to be pasted on thorn server.